0x-xsh/django-proxy-api/README.md

     GET /api/v1/news/query?q=Django
     ```

-## 5. Retrieve All News
+## 5. Retrieve All News by A Source Id
 - **Endpoint**: `/api/v1/news/`
 - **Method**: `GET`
 - **Description**: Retrieve all news articles.
 - **Query Parameters**:
-    - `id` (required): The identifier for either country, category, or source.
+    - `sourceid` (required): The identifier for either country, category, or source.
 - **Example**:
     ```bash
-    GET /api/v1/news?id=us
+    GET /api/v1/news?sourceid=google-news
     ```

 **Note**: The above examples assume that the Django app is running on `http://localhost:8000`.
 Adjust the base URL accordingly if your deployment differs.